imdrasil/jennifer.cr/docs/callbacks.md

 - update
 - update!

-The `after_initialize` callback is triggered each time record is initialized using method `::build`.
+The `after_initialize` callback is triggered each time record is initialized using method `.new`.

 ## Skipping callbacks